');

 About Golf, FL

-Golf is a small community in Florida with a population of 244 residents.
-The median household income is $250,001 per year, which is above the national average.
-The median age in Golf is 70.9 years.
+Golf is a small community located in Florida with a population of 244 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $250,001 per year, which is 233% above the national median of $75,149.
+The median age of 70.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Golf Ranks in Florida